-Proposal 1 - To elect two Class II directors to serve until the 2025 annual meeting of stockholders
+Proposal 1 - To elect three Class III directors to serve until the 2026 annual meeting of stockholders

-Director nominees will be elected by a plurality of votes cast, which means that the director nominees receiving the highest number of votes will be elected.
+Director nominees will be elected by a plurality of votes cast, which means that the director nominees receiving the highest number of "FOR" votes will be elected.
 Stockholders are not permitted to cumulate their shares for the purpose of electing directors.
-Only FOR and WITHHOLD votes will affect the outcome.
-Abstentions and broker non-votes will not be counted in determining the outcome of Proposal 1.
+Only FOR votes will affect the outcome.
+WITHHOLD votes will have no effect.
+Broker non-votes will not be counted in determining the outcome of Proposal 1.

-Proposal 2 - Ratification of selection of KPMG LLP as our independent registered public accounting firm for the fiscal year ended December 31, 2022
+Proposal 2 - Ratification of selection of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023

-The ratification of the selection of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022, requires the vote of the holders of a majority of the total voting power of shares of our Common Stock present in person or represented by proxy and entitled to vote on the matter.
+The ratification of the selection of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023, requires the vote of the holders of a majority of the total voting power of shares of our Common Stock present in person or represented by proxy and entitled to vote on the matter.
 Abstentions will have the same effect as an "Against" vote for Proposal 2.
+There are no broker non- votes for Proposal 2.